pyodide/pyodide/docs/development/contributing.md

-Documentation is a critical part of any open source project and we are very welcome to any documentation improvements. pyodide has a documentation written in Markdown in the `docs/` folder.
+Documentation is a critical part of any open source project and we are very welcome to any documentation improvements.
+Pyodide has a documentation written in Markdown in the `docs/` folder.
 We use the [MyST]( https://myst-parser.readthedocs.io/en/latest/using/syntax.html#targets-and-cross-referencing) for parsing Markdown in sphinx.
 You may want to have a look at the [MyST